 The following additional requirements for S-57 attribution must be noted:

-Instances of M_NSYS and having a value encoded in the attribute ORIENT will convert to a Local Direction of Buoyage feature during the automated conversion process.
+Instances of M_NSYS and having a value encoded in the attribute ORIENT will be converted to a Local Direction of Buoyage feature during the automated conversion process.

 The general guidance regarding buoyage systems and direction of buoyage remains unchanged in S-101.
 See S-101 DCEG clauses 18.3.